ishitamagotra/Hadoop/ITMD-521/Week-14/ReadMe.md

 ## Analysis for Test 15
 In this test, 1 reducer is suitable for a block size of 512 Mb for 316 splits.
 With proper observation, it falls first amongst Test 13, Test 14 and Test 15

+# TEST 16

+## So from the graph I have observed that the Map Reduce time is descending and these are the following observations,
+1. The above output tell the overall execution time comparison for all the 15 tests we have performed.
+2.